Optical Resonances: From Eigenmodes to Scattering Features: HISTORICAL OVERVIEW

 \section{HISTORICAL OVERVIEW}

-Optical resonances have been studied for more than a century, however, their importance increased dramatically following the invention of the laser in the early 1960s, when optical cavities based on Fabry-Perot resonators enabled coherent light amplification and mode selection~\cite{maimanStimulatedOpticalRadiation1960}.
+Optical resonances have been studied for more than a century, however, their importance increased dramatically following the invention of the laser in the early 1960s, when optical cavities based on Fabry--P\'{e}rot resonators enabled coherent light amplification and mode selection~\cite{maimanStimulatedOpticalRadiation1960}.
 The role of resonances became even more prominent with the subsequent development of distributed-feedback and surface-emitting lasers in the 1970s, laying the foundation for modern coherent light sources~\cite{kogelnikStimulatedEmissionPeriodic1971, DFB_suris}.

 During the 1990s and 2000s, the focus shifted to periodic semiconductor structures, mostly driven by the development of photonic crystal slabs~\cite{sakodaOpticalTransmittanceTwodimensional1995}.
 These systems supported guided and radiative resonances, enabling planar on-chip control of light and advancing integrated photonics~\cite{tikhodeevQuasiguidedModesOptical2002}.
 Their study contributed fundamentally to the understanding of diffraction, photonic band formation, and field localization in periodic media.
 In the 2000s, attention turned to plasmonic systems, in which collective oscillations of free electrons in metals provided a mechanism for confining light below the diffraction limit~\cite{maierPlasmonicsRouteNanoscale2001}.
 Plasmonic resonances enabled the development of nanoscale optical antennas, sensors, ultrathin waveguides, and various field-enhancement platforms.
 Plasmonic waveguides enabled efficient terahertz laser architectures and played an important role in the commercialization of modern THz laser sources~\cite{williamsTerahertzQuantumcascadeLaser2003}.
 Despite significant progress, intrinsic absorption losses in metals posed a major limitation for selected practical applications~\cite{khurginHowDealLoss2015}, motivating the search for alternative low-loss resonant architectures~\cite{koshelevDielectricResonantMetaphotonics2021}.